x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

 This tutorial uses the following two Web Services but the same API should work with any other compliant Web Service.

-- SDMX Global Registry Web Service: http://test.sdmxregistry.org/ws/rest ECB
+- SDMX Global Registry Web Service: http://test.sdmxregistry.org/ws/rest
-- Statistical Data Warehouse Web Service: http://a-sdw-ecb-wsrest.ecb.de/service
+- ECB Statistical Data Warehouse Web Service (URL to come later)

 In order to use other SDMX Web Services you need to know the URL of the service (or web service entry point).
 SDMX RESTful API supports both HTTP and HTTPS